The best Amazon Prime Day laptop deals for 2023 | Engadget

 Amazon’s latest Prime Day sale includes a handful of deals on notebooks we like, from MacBooks to Chromebooks to gaming laptops.
-We still recommend buying directly from your manufacturer of choice if you want to spec out your new machine, but if you’re OK with buying a pre-configured model, here are the best Prime Day laptop deals we can find.
-Note that you'll need to be an Amazon Prime member to see some of the discounts.
+Prime Day usually brings decent laptop sales, but the biggest downside is that your only options are the configurations that Amazon offers.
+There's usually good variety, but we still recommend going directly to your manufacturer of choice if you want to spec out your new machine precisely.
+But for those who are comfortable picking up a pre-configured model, here are the best Prime Day laptop deals we could find this year.

 -